sammychinedu2ky/Web-Scraper-NetNaija/README.md

 # WebScraper(NetNaija)
-A discord bot that notifies you of new movies on netnaija
+A cron job that sends me updates of new movies on netnaija